Table of Contents

-What Is Red and Near Infrared (NIR) Light Therapy?
+- What is Red and Near Infrared Light?

-Red and near-infrared (NIR) light therapy, often simply referred to as “red light therapy”, is a type of therapy that uses specific wavelengths of light to bring about positive health benefits.
+What is Red Light Therapy?
+Red and near infrared (NIR) light therapy, often simply referred to as “red light therapy”, is a type of therapy that uses specific wavelengths of light to bring about positive health benefits.
 This form of phototherapy uses wavelengths of light that are considered bioactive in humans.

 People use red light therapy to improve skin quality, speed wound healing, stimulate hair growth, reduce chronic pain, and improve workout recovery times.
 Studies indicate that red light therapy’s effects occur due to the stimulative effect that red and NIR wavelengths of light have on mitochondria, the energy center of the cells.